Muir aiming to push idol & soak in debut Olympics

 "At that point I was like 'I want to do this'," Muir, 17, tells BBC Scotland.
 "But I can't say there was an exact point, it just gradually built towards it."

-By 13, Muir was already among the best freestyle skiers in Britain, and last year got her first senior World Cup podium, and finished sixth at the World Championships to add to two junior world medals and a Youth Olympics silver.
+By 13, Muir was already among the best freestyle skiers in Britain.
+Last year she got her first senior World Cup podium and finished sixth at the World Championships to add to two junior world medals and a Youth Olympics silver.

 The journey - which started aged three on the dry slope in Aberdeen - will continue in Beijing at a first senior Olympics.